Source: UT-News, September 28th, 2015 by Paul de Kuyper

 With Lagerwerfs method it will become a lot easier to determine inflammations in the joints.
 Whereas these inflammations might indicate that a patient has rheumatism.
 The mathematician graduated half September on this subject.

-Doctors use several methods to determine inflammations in the joints; one of these methods is photoacoustic imaging. `You send light into a finger such that the finger heats up.
-This heating will result in waves, which you can measure and from these measurement one can create an image’, summarizes Lagerwerf.
+Doctors use several methods to determine inflammations in the joints; one of these methods is photoacoustic imaging.
+"You send light into a finger such that the finger heats up.
+This heating will result in waves, which you can measure and from these measurement one can create an image", summarises Lagerwerf.
 On the resulting images inflamed joints will be a different colour than the healthy joints.

 Eliminating the noise